 “Agritourism,” Chin Chin Uy says, “is a good way to promote organic farms.
 Negros has been the training center for farmers from all around the Philippines, and all around the island, there are training centers and tours that show these farmers what they can achieve.
 For many of them, seeing is believing.
 That was all it took.”

 By 2000, the impact the program had on the island caught the attention of the local government units of both Visayan provinces.
-The signing of the MOA five years later saw the beginning of a partnership that would help the island diversify its products as well as create sustainable livelihoods and facilitate rural development for both provinces.
+The signing of the memorandum of agreement five years later saw the beginning of a partnership that would help the island diversify its products as well as create sustainable livelihoods and facilitate rural development for both provinces.
 One year after, in 2006, the Organic Festival was organized to bring together these alternative groups and create programs to help sustain and support the movement.

 With the key stakeholders working together, it wasn’t long until the movement reached one of its biggest milestones yet in 2007: the passing of ordinance 007, which bans the entry of GMO to the province.
 The movement hit a rough patch two years later, however, when a shipment of GMO corn worth P18 million was rejected at the capital’s port in Bacolod City, in compliance with the city ordinance.
-GMO lobby groups reacted by pushing for hearings to reconsider the ban, and throughout 2009, a series of debates and hearings were conducted to discuss the matter.
+GMO lobby groups reacted by pushing for hearings to reconsider the ban and throughout 2009, a series of debates and hearings were conducted to discuss the matter.
 Resource speakers from both parties as well as international and local experts were brought in to discuss their points.
-Organic advocates in civil society groups, the church, Greenpeace International, organic farmers and advocates, and The Hotel and Restaurants Association (HRANO), together with chef and renowned restaurateur Margarita Forés, showed their support to uphold the ban and continue the island’s organic movement.
+Organic advocates in civil society groups, the church, Greenpeace International, organic farmers and advocates and The Hotel and Restaurants Association , together with chef and restaurateur Margarita Forés, showed their support to uphold the ban and continue the island’s organic movement.
 The resulting decision was in favor of upholding the ban, thus winning the movement its biggest battle yet.

 Though these misconceptions can’t be refuted, Uy points out that despite the higher premium on organic products, conventional farming is actually the more costly of the two, with consumers unaware of the additional costs.
-“Much of what they pay for in the long-run, like health and environment issues, can’t be felt yet while they shop in the grocery.”
+“Much of what they pay for in the long run, like health and environment issues, can’t be felt yet while they shop in the grocery.”

 IN SYNC WITH THE GOVERNMENT

-Former Department of Agriculture Undersecretary and now Department of Tourism Secretary Berna Romulo-Puyat explains that the National Organic Agriculture Program (NOAP) is there to lend a helping hand by providing training and support and raising the public’s awareness.
+Former Department of Agriculture (DA) Undersecretary and now Department of Tourism Secretary Berna Romulo-Puyat explains that the National Organic Agriculture Program is there to lend a helping hand by providing training and support and raising the public’s awareness.
 Though tedious, the bureaucratic process is necessary to ensure proper implementation that, in the long run, will reap more benefits for every stakeholder involved and ensure that farmers meet their standards at a much lower cost on both ends.

 Proudly, Romulo-Puyat shares another success story much like that of Negros.
-In 2013, the National Organic Agriculture Board (NOAB) passed a resolution declaring the province of Batanes as an organic one.
+In 2013, the National Organic Agriculture Board passed a resolution declaring the province of Batanes as an organic one.
 There, farmers practice “traditional farming” but use organic methods for making fertilizers and pest control.
-A big project for the DA is assisting the Vuhus Island in Sabtang, Batanes in their efforts to meet international organic standards and eventually become exporters of Vuhus organic beef tapa.
+A big project for the DA is assisting Vuhus Island in Sabtang, Batanes in their efforts to meet international organic standards and eventually become exporters of Vuhus organic beef tapa.

 “In the coming years, we’re trying to push for a syntax on the use of chemicals because while organic farmers build healthy soil, prevent soil erosion and flooding, protect the environment, and provide healthy food for consumers, at the end of the day, we end up paying P30,000 a year just to call our products organic.
 Conventional farmers, on the other hand, are free to spray and use chemicals without much trouble.”

-In the span of 10 years, much has been done to change organic agriculture not only in the Negros provinces but also around the country.
+In the span of 10 years, much has been done to change organic agriculture not only in Negros but also around the country.
 But despite being proud of their collective achievements, Uy stresses that there is still much to be done.
-“In the coming years, we’re trying to push for a syntax on the use of chemicals because while organic farmers build healthy soil, prevent soil erosion and flooding, protect the environment, and provide healthy food for consumers, at the end of the day, we end up paying P30,000 a year just to call our products organic.
+“In the coming years, we’re trying to push for a syntax on the use of chemicals because while organic farmers build healthy soil, prevent soil erosion and flooding, protect the environment and provide healthy food for consumers, at the end of the day, we end up paying P30,000 a year just to call our products organic.
 Conventional farmers, on the other hand, are free to spray and use chemicals without much trouble.”

-For the Undersecretary, she’s confident that in five to 10 years, organic agriculture will be widely practiced around the country and will continuously be used as a strategy for attaining food security.
+For Romulo-Puyat, she’s confident that in five to 10 years, organic agriculture will be widely practiced around the country and will continuously be used as a strategy for attaining food security.
 She notes with pride that from 14,000 hectares of organic land in the Philippines in 2006, the number has increased to 101,000 in 2013.